 Under the normal course of operations, the Company may undertake transactions or hold balances with related parties.
-Other than those related party transactions identified elsewhere in this MD&A, the Company also engages with Josemaria Resources Inc. ("Josemaria", formerly NGEx Resources Inc.) and NGEx Minerals Ltd. ("NGEx Minerals"), related parties by way of directors, officers and shareholders in common, and Bofill Mir & Alvarez Jana Abogados Ltda. ("BMJAL"), a Chilean legal firm, of which a director of the Company is a partner.
+Other than those related party transactions identified elsewhere in this MD&A, the Company also engages with Josemaria Resources Inc. ("Josemaria", formerly NGEx Resources Inc.) and NGEx Minerals Ltd. ("NGEx Minerals"), related parties by way of directors, officers and shareholders in common.
+Bofill Mir & Alvarez Jana Abogados Ltda. ("BMJAL"), a Chilean legal firm, is also considered a related party of the Company until June 18, 2020, as a named partner of BMJAL was also concurrently a director of the Company until such date.